 Why is it so Hard to Make Friends as an Adult?

 Growing up, I was surrounded by friends, therefore I always had someone to spend time and hang out with.
 However, the older I get, the fewer friends I seem to have and fewer people to spend quality time with.
 Or just time with.
+So why is it so hard to make friends as an adult?

 This is a common problem, as most people’s social circle dwindles the older they get.
 As we go from childhood to adulthood, friends drift apart as they pursue careers, move away, and start families.
 Common interests are no longer common.
-We develop a stronger sense of self and tend to gravitate toward those who share our perspective and away from those who don’t.
+We develop a stronger sense of self and gravitate toward those who share our perspective and away from those who don’t.
 We take on more responsibilities which often leaves us with less time to socialize.

 We must remember that even as adults, we have a responsibility to our own health and well-being, and this includes making time for social interactions.
-Although we tend to place more value on compatibility than common interests, by indulging in a hobby or leisure activity with someone who shares your interests, you may find that you are compatible … or at least have someone to share experiences with.
+Although we tend to place more value on compatibility than common interests, by indulging a hobby or leisure activity with someone who shares your interests, you may find that you are compatible … or at least have someone to share experiences with.

 How Just Platonic Can Help